Offshore Transfers IBAN Regulations

 What you need to know to send money abroad.

 You will often need to quote an International Bank Account Number (IBAN) reference for international payments.
-Sometimes you may have to give additional details including the reason for the payment or the beneficiaries’ full name and address.
-It depends on where your payment is being sent.
-We will let you know what information is required at the time you send your payment.
+Sometimes you may have to give additional details including the reason for the payment or the beneficiary’s full name and address.
+It depends on the payment destination.
+The exact information will be confirmed when the payment is sent.

-You’ll need to use the IBAN and the SWIFTBIC (Bank Identifier Code) if you’re making payments in euros to:
+You’ll need to use the IBAN and the SWIFTBIC (BIC) if you’re making payments in euro (EUR) to: